Avoiding excess weight

 - Epoxy fillets between parts should be kept as small as possible – they will be strong anyway.
 Avoid Silica and other heavy additives. ”Microfiber” or sanding dust is lighter and strong enough for structural fillets while ”Microlight” can be used for visual touch-ups – extremely light and easily sanded.

 - When ripping strips keep the thickness down.
-With Spruce, rather 4,7 mm than 5,3 (slightly more with Cedar or Paulownia).
+With Fir, rather 4,7 mm than 5,3 (slightly more with Cedar or Paulownia).
 No better-safe-than-sorry margin – the kayak will be strong enough anyway.

 - When selecting boards, look for the light ones.
 There are surprising differences going through a pile of boards at the wood supplier.
 Of course, if you focus on looks, go for the most beautiful boards – but don’t blame me if your kayak exceeds my suggested weight range.